ncail/noaa-lighthouse-problem/README.md

 --filename myFileName
 ```

-If not specified, the program will write to a text file with a file name generated based on the current timestamp.
+If not specified, the program will write to a text file with a file name generated based on the current timestamp.<br><br>

 - To specify the path that the results file should be created in, use command line argument
 ```shell
 --writepath path/to/results/folder
 ```

-If not specified, the program will write the file in the `generated_files` directory by default.
+If not specified, the program will write the file in the `generated_files` directory by default.<br><br>

 - The reference data (NOAA) path and primary data (Lighthouse) path are provided by the user.
 To specify these paths, use command line arguments
 ```shell